nasa/GeneLab_Data_Processing/GeneLab_Reference_Annotations/Workflow_Documentation/GL_RefAnnotTable-A/README.md

 **Input data:**

-- The species name of the target organism must be specified as the first positional command line argument. `Bacillus subtilis` is used in the example above.
+- The species name of the target organism must be specified as the first positional command line argument. `Bacillus subtilis` is used in both the Singularity and local R examples above.
   > **Note**: The correct argument for each organism can also be found in the 'species' column of the [GL-DPPD-7110-A_annotations.csv](../../Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110-A/GL-DPPD-7110-A_annotations.csv)

 - *Optional*: A local reference table CSV file can be supplied as a second positional argument.
 If not provided, the script will download the current version of the [GL-DPPD-7110-A_annotations.csv](../../Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110-A/GL-DPPD-7110-A_annotations.csv) table by default.